2021 Gippsland Trophy – Singles

 The Gippsland Trophy was a new addition to the WTA Tour in 2021.

 Elise Mertens won the title, defeating Kaia Kanepi in the final, 6–4, 6–1.

-Due to a delayed schedule because of a COVID-19 case at a tournament quarantine hotel, all matches from the quarterfinal stage forward played a match tiebreaker in the final set (first to ten points, win by two).
+Due to a delayed schedule caused by a COVID-19 case at a tournament quarantine hotel, all matches from the quarterfinals onward used a match tiebreaker in the final set (first to ten points, win by two).

 Seeds

 The top ten seeds received a bye into the second round.